Welcome to the AWN!

 In it’s work to develop more inclusive, accessible communities and opportunities for Autistic women, AWN has focused on challenging societal attitudes about the worth of disabled lives.
 AWN has called for the zealous prosecution of hate crimes against disabled people.

-AWN welcomes all women, supporters of women, trans women, those who have at one time identified as women and non binary gender variant individuals.
+AWN welcomes all women, supporters of women, those who have at one time identified as women and non binary gender variant individuals.
 AWN recognizes and affirms the gender identity of each individual.
 AWN also welcomes the support and community of those who do not and have not identified as women as allies to support us in our work.